Fraud Blocker

 What Is Jaywalking?

-Jaywalking is crossing the street without regard for any cars and essentially wanting to get across the road as quickly as you can.
-In a busy city like Dallas, jaywalking may seem tempting as there is always traffic, and there may not be convenient places for you to cross.
+Jaywalking is crossing the street without regard for other cars and wants to get across the road as quickly as possible.
+In a busy city like San Antonio, jaywalking may seem tempting, as there is always traffic, and there may not be convenient places to cross.

-However, jayalking is illegal and can have you fined.
+However, jaywalking is illegal and can result in a fine.
 You should walk to the nearest crossing if you do not want to be penalized.

 Laws And Regulations For Pedestrians In Texas

 There are many strict rules to ensure safety in Texas.
-Firstly, pedestrians always have the right-of-way on marked and unmarked pedestrian crossings.
+Firstly, pedestrians always have the right-of-way at marked and unmarked pedestrian crossings.

-Unmarked areas include T-intersections and stop sign iintersections, and pedestrians have the right-of-way here.
+Unmarked areas include T-intersections and stop sign intersections, and pedestrians have the right-of-way here.

-Cars must always give eway to pedestrians when the path may be obstructed by a road, in locations such as alleyways and driveways.
+Cars must always give way to pedestrians when the path may be obstructed by a road, such as in alleyways and driveways.
 This is not jaywalking.
-Pedestrians must follow the rules of traffic signals when they are using a traffic-light controlled crossing.
+Pedestrians must follow the rules of traffic signals when they are using a traffic-light-controlled crossing.

 Pedestrians must wait to cross even if the road does not have a crossing intersection.
-When it is applicable, pedestrians must use marked crosswalks rather than unmarked.
-There is more risk for the pedestrians if they are using an unmarked crossing.
+When applicable, pedestrians must use marked crosswalks rather than unmarked ones.
+There is more risk for pedestrians if they are using an unmarked crossing.

 Why Is Jaywalking Illegal In Texas?

 Texas is one of the most dangerous states for pedestrian accidents, and it is illegal to jaywalk in Texas.
-Jaywalking is illegal because it can potentially save lives and ensure the cities are safe for drivers and pedestrians.
+Jaywalking is unlawful because it can save lives and ensure the cities are safe for drivers and pedestrians.

 Jaywalking in